wardva/Scrabblatan/README.md

 ## License

-This project is licensed under the 3BSD License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE) file for details